-We examined possible causes of CO model bias, such as underestimated emissions or overestimated OH, in a global CCM.
+We examined possible causes of CO model bias, such as underestimated emissions or overestimated OH, in a global chemistry climate model.
 An underestimate of CO emissions can impact the chemistry-climate simulation through the interaction of CO with methane via OH and with ozone, but we find the effects to be small.
 In contrast, a CO bias due to excess OH would imply biases in methane lifetime, further influencing the simulated climate.

-Either increasing emissions or decreasing northern hemisphere OH can remove the bias in the latitudinal gradient of CO compared to surface observations.
-However, we find that the large increases in Asian anthropogenic emissions needed to remove the negative CO bias at remote surface sites leads to overestimates of CO over Asia compared to MOPITT.
-In contrast, reducing OH in the northern hemisphere improves the agreement between simulated and observed CO concentrations.
-This is consistent with the finding of Patra et al. (2014) that the ratio of northern hemisphere to southern hemisphere OH is close to one.
+Either increasing emissions or decreasing Northern Hemisphere OH concentrations can remove the bias in the latitudinal gradient of CO compared to surface observations.
+However, we find that the large increases in Asian anthropogenic emissions needed to remove the negative CO bias at remote surface sites leads to overestimates of CO over

+Asia compared to MOPITT.
+In contrast, reducing OH concentrations in the Northern Hemisphere improves the agreement between simulated and observed CO concentrations.
+This is consistent with the finding of Patra et al. (2014) that the ratio of Northern Hemisphere to Southern Hemisphere OH is close to one.
 We note that biases in OH, CO emissions, and transport are not mutually exclusive, and the model bias in CO is likely influenced by a combination of these factors.

-The availability of satellite-based constraints on CO, ozone, and water vapor enables us to assess model biases that affect the major sources and sinks of OH and hence CO concentrations and methane lifetime.
-We used a CO-OH parameterization to explore the effect of model biases in ozone and water vapor on simulated OH and CO.
-Removing the high bias in northern hemisphere tropospheric ozone, a common feature of CCMs, had only a small effect on simulated OH and methane lifetime.
-A high bias in water vapor had a larger impact on global mean OH, but removing this bias did not remove the northern versus southern hemisphere asymmetry in OH.
-Removing both ozone and water vapor biases, as well as decreasing northern hemisphere NO_x, provided the desired increase in methane lifetime, but was insufficient to remove the hemispheric asymmetry in OH.
-Thus, while a NH/SH OH ratio near one improves the simulation of CO, we cannot generate this ratio in our simulations by removing known model biases in ozone and water vapor.
+The availability of satellite-based constraints on CO, O_3 , and water vapor enables us to assess model biases that affect the major sources and sinks of OH and hence

+CO concentrations and methane lifetime.
+We used a CO-OH parameterization to explore the effect of model biases in ozone and water vapor on simulated OH and CO concentrations.
+Removing the high bias in Northern Hemisphere tropospheric ozone, a common feature of CCMs, had only a small effect on simulated OH and CH_4 lifetime.

+- 5 A high bias in water vapor had a larger impact on global mean OH, but removing this bias did not remove the Northern vs. Southern Hemisphere asymmetry in OH.
+Removing both ozone and water vapor biases, as well as decreasing Northern Hemisphere NO_x , provided the desired increase in CH4 lifetime, but was insufficient to remove the hemispheric asymmetry in OH.
+Thus, while a NH/SH OH ratio near one improves the simulation of CO, we cannot generate this ratio in our simulations by removing known - model biases in ozone and water vapor.

-Our study suggests that the springtime low bias in CO at northern latitudes often seen in CCM simulations likely indicates a bias in methane lifetime.
-Improving the model representation of water vapor and ozone, as well as reducing uncertainty in NO_x emissions, could reduce these biases.
-However, additional research is needed to understand the causes of northern versus southern asymmetry in simulated OH.
-Future field missions that provide data on the latitudinal distribution of CO and oxidant sources and losses will be valuable for understanding biases in simulated CO and OH.
+Our study suggests that the springtime low bias in CO at northern latitudes often seen in chemistry climate model simulations likely indicates a bias in CH_4 lifetime.
+Improving the model representation of water vapor and ozone, as well as reducing

+- 15 uncertainty in NO_x emissions, could reduce these biases.
+However, additional research is needed to understand the causes of northern vs. southern asymmetry in simulated OH.
+Future field missions that provide data on the latitudinal distribution of CO and oxidant sources and losses will be valuable for understanding biases in simulated CO and OH. - Acknowledgements.
-Acknowledgements

 Support for this work comes from NASA's Modeling, Analysis, and Prediction program.

-Computing resources were provided by the NASA High-End Computing (HEC)
+Computing resources were provided by the NASA High-End Computing (HEC) Program.

-Program.